-As tipping is not compulsory but if you appreciate the services offered by our guides, drivers and service staffs, you may tip them according to your will.
+Although tipping is not required, if you value the assistance provided by our guides, drivers, and service employees, you are welcome to do so.

 The national currency of Bhutan is Ngultrum.
 It is at par with Indian rupee which is widely accepted in Bhutan except for the denomination of 500 notes which are banned in Bhutan because of counterfeit.
 You can exchange your money with Ngultrum at the airport, hotels or from the Bank of Bhutan and Bhutan National Bank.